mchmarny/artifact-events/workflows/dispatch/README.md

     --service-account="vuln-dispatcher@$PROJECT_ID.iam.gserviceaccount.com"
 ```

-Now whenever Container Analyses finds new vulnerability, the image reference URI, and the CVE along with few other metadata bits will be published to your Slack channel.
-See [pkg/sender](./pkg/sender) for other dispatcher implementations or write your own and changing the `sender` variable in `slack/fn.go` to your implementation.
+Now whenever Container Analyses finds new vulnerability, the image reference URI, and the CVE along with few other metadata bits will be published to your target system.

 ## disclaimer